CS 5460/6460 — Operating Systems

 cs5460/6460 teaches the fundamentals of operating systems.
 You will study, in detail, virtual memory, kernel and user mode, system calls, threads, context switches, interrupts, interprocess communication, coordination of concurrent activities, and the interface between software and hardware.
 Most importantly, you will study the interactions between these concepts, and how to manage the complexity introduced by the interactions.

-To master the concepts, cs5460/6460 is organized in as a series of lectures, and homeworks.
+To master the concepts, cs5460/6460 is organized as a series of lectures, and homeworks.
 The lectures (and the book readings) familiarize you with the main concepts.
-The homrworks force you to understand the concepts at a deep level.
+The homeworks force you to understand the concepts at a deep level.

 The lectures are based on xv6,